-Why not download our FREE key points sheet and optional PowerPoint Slides to get a flavour of the content?
-Remember though that the workshop is highly interactive, and this isn't wholly represented in these materials.
+Why not download our FREE key points sheet and view the optional PowerPoint Slides in pdf format to get a flavour of the content?
+Remember though that the workshop is highly interactive, and these materials don't reflect all the content - just the core.

 If you would prefer to buy these training materials in editable Word format, please click here.

 - Recognising different strengths - Group activity to explore the different styles and strengths of well-known characters